Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Abstract

 \section{Abstract}

 This work analyzes accelerating and decelerating wall-driven flows by quantifying the upper bound of transient energy growth using a Lyapunov-type approach.
-By formulating the linearized Navier-Stokes equations as a linear time-varying system and constructing a time-dependent Lyapunov function, we obtain a rigorous upper bound on transient energy growth by solving linear matrix inequalities (LMI).
-The LMI approach can obtain the upper bound of transient energy growth that closely matches transient growth computed via the singular value decomposition of the state-transition matrix of linear time-varying systems.
+By formulating the linearized Navier-Stokes equations as a linear time-varying system and constructing a time-dependent Lyapunov function, we obtain an upper bound on transient energy growth by solving linear matrix inequalities.
+This Lyapunov method can obtain the upper bound of transient energy growth that closely matches transient growth computed via the singular value decomposition of the state-transition matrix of linear time-varying systems.
 Our analysis captures that decelerating base flows exhibit significantly larger transient growth compared with accelerating flows.
-Our approach offers the advantages of providing a rigorous certificate of uniform stability and an invariant ellipsoid to bound the solution trajectory.
-This Lyapunov-based analysis also has the potential to be extended to input-output analysis and nonlinear analysis.
+Our Lyapunov method offers the advantages of providing a certificate of uniform stability and an invariant set to bound the solution trajectory.